-With our aging population, multi-generational housing or “In-law suites” are popping up in homes more and more and for various reasons.
-For some families and their parents, an in-law suite is a perfect solution that allows relatives to support one another and gain peace of mind…and what a benefit for growing kids to have their grandparents close by to spoil them!
+With our ageing population, multi-generational housing -- or “in-law suites” -- are popping up in homes more and more and for various reasons.
+For some families and their parents, an in-law suite is a perfect solution for relatives to be able to support one another and have peace of mind… and what a benefit for growing kids to have their grandparents close by to spoil them!

-An in-law suite can be whatever you need it to be, from a finished basement or a converted room, to an addition or detached building.
-Not only does this trend allow for aging parents to live comfortably with family, it’s also shown to increase the property value of a home.
+An in-law suite can be whatever you need it to be: from a finished basement or a converted room to an addition or detached building.
+Not only does this trend allow for ageing parents to live comfortably with family, but it’s also shown to increase the property value of a home.

 Think about the most affordable and logical place to build or convert an existing space.
 If you opt to transform existing rooms that are rarely used, consider combining formal dining and living rooms or guest rooms.
 A garage or porch can also be converted into a permanent enclosed dwelling.
 If you are thinking of adding rooms, build next to existing plumbing and areas you underutilize on the main floor.